 2012 European Championships

-Another dissappointing major championship.
+Another disappointing major championship.
 Rooney missed first two games due to suspension, and then failed to make an impact when he came on.
-It capped a dissappointing season with Man City pipping Man United to title in last minute of the season.
+It capped a disappointing season with Man City pipping Man United to title in last minute of the season.

 Career Statistics for Wayne Rooney